 50+ innovations will shape the retail industry

-Within the emerging innovation stage, automated self-service kiosks and in-store theft monitoring are disruptive technologies that are in the early stages of application and should be tracked closely.
-Robotic warehouse management, autonomous delivery vehicle navigation systems, and interactive vending kiosks are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are NFC product tagging and smart PoS systems, which are now well established in the industry.
+Within the emerging innovation stage, in-store theft monitoring and automated self-service kiosks are disruptive technologies that are in the early stages of application and should be tracked closely.
+Smart checkout, interactive vending kiosks and modular autonomous delivery bots are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are autonomous delivery vehicle navigation and smart PoS systems, which are now well established in the industry.

 Innovation S-curve for Internet of Things in the retail industry